page-support/web-client/README.md

 - index.mjs is an ES6 module file for importation into your build.
 - index.min.js is a IIFE file for websites that do not use a modern build

-### User engagement tracking
+### User engagement tracking and website analytics
 A key part of measuring the success of any type of automation is measuring user engagement.
 You want to know if users are using the automation, and if they are achieving their goals when they use it.
-Page.support bots will integrate with any user engagement measurement platform that can receive event from the bot, such as Google Analytics.
+Page.support bots will integrate with any user engagement measurement platform that can receive events from the bot, such as Google Analytics.
 You don't need a new event tracking system, you can use the same one you are using on the bot's parent site (your main website).
 Bot will send events to it so you can see all your user measurements in one place.

 To configure event tracking set the `trackUserReplies` property in your botConfig to 'true'.
-This property defaults to false.
 When set to true, bot will call a global javascript function called  `pageSupportBotTracker()` and pass in user events to that function.

 Second, add `pageSupportBotTracker()` to your parent site's global javascript namespace.
 This allows you to use your existing event tracking service's function calls to send the data to your event tracking service.
 The contents of `pageSupportBotTracker()` will vary based on the user analytics service you are using.
-For example if you are using Google Analytic's GA4 the syntax would be:
+For example if you are using Google Analytics GA4 the syntax would be:

 ```
   // in your website's <head> tag on all pages where the bot appears